-The Student Leadership Program is a once in a lifetime experience for high school students.
+The Student Leadership Program is a once-in-a-lifetime experience for high school students.
 Students in SLP will have the opportunity to learn more about their community including career opportunities at major businesses and learn important work-ready power skills to earn their dream job and be successful on the job.
-Below is information on what to expect in SLP and resources to connect and be successful in your own leadership journey.
+Students will find the information on this page helpful in understanding what to expect.
+They will also find resources they can use to become successful in their leadership journey.

 SLP Events